Derek Holland: 2011 season

+2012 season

 Holland signed a contract extension on March 20, 2012, that was worth $28.5 million over five years with a two-year club option.
 Holland finished the regular season with a win–loss record of 12–7 with an ERA of 4.67 as he gave up 32 home runs, fifth highest in Major League Baseball.

+2013 season

 In 2013, Holland went 10–9 with a 3.42 ERA in 33 starts.

+2014 season

 On January 7, 2014, Holland suffered a knee injury after a fall while playing with his dog at home.
 Holland underwent arthroscopic microfracture surgery to repair torn cartilage in his left knee on January 10, 2014.
 He was placed on the 60-day disabled list and sidelined until the All-Star break.

+2015 season

 Holland strained his subscapularis muscle during the Rangers' first home game of the 2015 season, and was placed on the 60-day disabled list on April 10.
 Holland returned on August 19, 2015 to start against the Seattle Mariners.
 He went 6 1/3 innings pitched with six strikeouts and 2 earned runs as he earned his first win of the season in a 7–2 Rangers' win.
 On August 30, Holland threw a complete game against the Baltimore Orioles at Globe Life Park.
 His last complete game was on September 23, 2013.
 It was his eighth career shutout.
 He went nine innings, no walks, no runs, 11 strikeouts, and allowed only three hits, in a 6–0 win.

 On November 8, 2016, the Rangers announced they would decline a 2017 club option on Holland, making him a free agent.
 Holland was due to receive $11 million in pay in 2017, and received a $1.5 million buyout.